knative/community/working-groups/security/disclosure.md

 # Early Disclosure of Security Vulnerabilities

-(This policy is based on the Istio Early Disclosure Policy at https://github.com/istio/community/blob/master/EARLY-DISCLOSURE.md).
+(This policy is based on the [Istio Early Disclosure Policy](https://github.com/istio/community/blob/1911286/EARLY-DISCLOSURE.md)).

 Knative follows the process described in [responding.md](./responding.md) when security vulnerabilities are reported.